gbotuoa/Line-Lane-Follower-Robot_ROS/README.md

 The steps for Lane Following are as follows:
 * Convert input image into desired perspective transformation
 * Convert into Grayscale(for detecting white) and HSV(for yellow)
-* Form a mask with binary threshlod to extract ROI for white or yellow line
+* Form a mask with binary threshold to extract ROI for white or yellow line
 * Apply morphological operator to get rid of noise
 * Crop and extract a rectangular region as ROI.
 * Find the moment of the region
-* Declare robots location as an offset from the point of moment (we followed the right line, so offset was a distance on the left of the moment)
+* Declare robot location as an offset from the point of moment (we followed the right line, so offset was a distance on the left of the moment)
 * Calculate error based on differnce between half the image width and robot's location.
 * Run PD over the error to get angular z with a constant linear velocity x
 * Repeat all the steps